Millennial Guide to Buying Your First Home

 Determine your price range

-Utilize our Home Affordability Calculator to figure out just how much house you can comfortably afford.
+Utilize our Home Affordability Calculator to figure out just how you can comfortably afford.
 Don’t stop there though, use your research skills to find out about the other costs of homeownership.
 Most counties will publish their property tax rates online.
 Utility companies may be able to share average billing information on a specific property.
 Insurance companies are very eager to give you rate quotes and don’t forget those “bundle” discounts for having multiple policies.

 Save up as much money as you can